Skip to main content

-Geisinger’s pediatric primary care behavioral health (PCBH) track offers you a comprehensive training program in short-term, evidence-based treatment in the primary care setting.
-As an innovative healthcare system serving thousands of patients within rural settings, Geisinger is focused on improving patient access to both physical and mental healthcare.
-Pediatric psychologists are fully integrated into primary care teams throughout the system.
+Geisinger’s Child Clinical/Pediatric Psychology track offers you comprehensive training in short-term, evidence-based treatment in the primary care setting.
+As an innovative healthcare system serving thousands of rural patients, Geisinger is focused on improving patient access to physical and mental healthcare.
+Pediatric psychologists are embedded in Integrated Practice Units (IPUs) and work on care teams throughout the system.

 At Geisinger, we adhere to the scientist-practitioner model of psychological practice.
-Clinical training experiences follow the apprentice model.
-You are supervised by faculty members with active clinical practices and function with considerable autonomy, assuming junior-level staff responsibilities.
+Clinical training follows the apprentice model.
+You are supervised by faculty members with active practices and function with considerable autonomy, assuming junior-level staff responsibilities.

 As a participant in the program, you’re expected to:

-- Collaborate in the medical setting by learning about the medical culture, serving as interdisciplinary team members and consulting with medical professionals
+• Collaborate by learning about the medical culture, serving as an interdisciplinary team member and consulting with medical professionals

 Over the training year, you will expand your skills in the areas of assessment, treatment, consultation and research.
 Clinical experiences are of primary importance with particular emphasis placed on learning behavior change methods.
-Faculty members provide supervision in empirically supported therapies including cognitive-behavioral therapy, acceptance and commitment therapy, and motivational interviewing.
+Faculty provide supervision in empirically supported therapies, including cognitive-behavioral therapy, acceptance and commitment therapy and motivational interviewing.

 Regional model

-As an intern, you are assigned to a region and have multiple clinical experiences within that region.
-Primary care sites vary in terms of level of integration, patient populations and treatment experiences.
-Intern cohorts meet monthly for didactic seminar day for all interns.
+As an intern, you are assigned to an Integrated Practice Unit (IPU) and have multiple clinical experiences within that region.
+Sites vary in terms of level of integration, patient populations and treatment experiences.
+Intern cohorts meet weekly for didactic seminars.

-You will provide evidence-based individual, group and family therapy approaches in the primary care setting.
-In this setting, there is an emphasis on short-term, problem-focused assessment and brief intervention.
-You’ll develop treatment plans in collaboration with primary care providers (PCPs) and deliver all services on-site in medical practices.
-You will operate on a similar schedule as faculty, offering 60-minute new patient evaluations and 40-minute return therapy sessions.
+You will provide evidence-based individual, group and family therapy in the primary care setting, where there’s an emphasis on short-term, problem-focused assessment and brief intervention.
+You will deliver all services on-site in medical practices.

 Consultation & collaboration